46 Pages Posted: 6 Apr 2013 Last revised: 24 Jan 2015

 Date Written: December 1, 2014

 The recognition that there is an obligation of good faith in every contract has been regarded as one of the most important advances in contract law in the twentieth century.
-Nevertheless, decades after the doctrine’s incorporation into the Restatement Second of Contracts and the Uniform Commercial Code, great controversy and confusion remain about it.
+Nevertheless, a half century after the doctrine’s incorporation into the Restatement Second of Contracts and the Uniform Commercial Code, great controversy and confusion remain about it.
 A scholarly dispute about the nature of the doctrine framed more than thirty years ago has hardly been advanced, much less resolved.
-More important, although nearly every court announces its support of the doctrine, many judicial opinions are unclear, confusing, or confused.
+More important, although nearly every court announces its support of the doctrine, often using similar language and familiar sources, many judicial opinions are unclear, confusing, or confused.

-The article explains why all of this is wrong.
-There is nothing special or dangerous about the doctrine of good faith.
+All of this is wrong.
+There is nothing special about the doctrine of good faith.
+It is continuous with the rest of contract doctrine.
+It is distinct from other doctrines, but only distinct in the same way that the rules about formation are distinct from the rules about consideration.
 Good faith is simply another embodiment of the basic principle of contract law—the protection of reasonable expectations.
 The application of that principle through the good faith obligation leads to a proper understanding of the content of the doctrine and a rejection of many of the ways that courts improperly cabin it.

-Part I of this article describes the controversy among scholars and the confusion in the courts about the obligation of good faith.
-Part II defines the protection of reasonable expectations as the fundamental principle of contract law and illustrates how the principle emanates in various doctrines in ways that resemble its role in good faith.
-Part III applies the reasonable expectations principle to good faith and explains how it corrects the errors courts make in applying the doctrine.
+Following an Introduction, Part II of this article describes the controversy among scholars and the confusion in the courts about the obligation of good faith.
+Part III defines the protection of reasonable expectations as the fundamental principle of contract law and illustrates how the principle emanates in various doctrines in ways that resemble its role in good faith.
+Part IV applies the reasonable expectations principle to good faith and explains how it corrects the errors courts make in applying the doctrine.

 Keywords: contracts, contract law, good faith, bad faith, reasonable expectations